inspircd/docs/docs/faq/index.md

 <clientcheck engine="pcre">

 <client match="^AdiIRC (?:[0-2]\.|3\.[0-5] )"
-        message="[WARNING] You have been detected as using an broken version of AdiIRC.
+        message="[WARNING] You have been detected as using a broken version of AdiIRC.
 This client will have problems connecting in the future.
 Please upgrade to v3.6 or newer to fix this issue.">

 <client match="^HexChat 2\.(?:[0-9]\.|1[0-3]\.|14\.[0-2] )"
-        message="[WARNING] You have been detected as using an broken version of HexChat.
+        message="[WARNING] You have been detected as using a broken version of HexChat.
 This client will have problems connecting in the future.
 Please upgrade to v2.14.3 or newer to fix this issue.">

 <client match="^irssi v(?:0\.|1\.0\.)"
-        message="[WARNING] You have been detected as using an broken version of Irssi.
+        message="[WARNING] You have been detected as using a broken version of Irssi.
 This client will have problems connecting in the future.
 Please upgrade to v1.1.0 or newer to fix this issue.">

 <client match="^WeeChat (?:1\.|2\.[0-4][\. ])"
-        message="[WARNING] You have been detected as using an broken version of WeeChat.
+        message="[WARNING] You have been detected as using a broken version of WeeChat.
 This client will have problems connecting in the future.
 Please upgrade to v2.5.0 or newer to fix this issue.">

 <client match="^ZNC (?:0\.|1\.[0-7][\. ])"
-        message="[WARNING] You have been detected as using an broken version of ZNC.
+        message="[WARNING] You have been detected as using a broken version of ZNC.
 This client will have problems connecting in the future.
 Please upgrade to v1.8.0 or newer to fix this issue.">
 ```